Royal Canadian Air Cadets

 The Royal Canadian Air Cadets (Cadets de l'Aviation royale du Canada) is a Canadian national youth program for young individuals aged 12 to 18.
-Under the authority of the National Defence Act, the program is administered by the Canadian Forces (CF) and funded through the Department of National Defence (DND).
-Additional support is provided by the civilian Air Cadet League of Canada (ACL).
+Under the authority of the National Defence Act, the program is administered by the Canadian Armed Forces (CAF) and funded through the Department of National Defence (DND).
+Additional support is provided by the civilian Air Cadet League of Canada (ACLC).
 Together with the Royal Canadian Sea Cadets and Royal Canadian Army Cadets, it forms the "largest federally funded youth program in the country".
-Cadets are not members of the military and are not obliged to join the Canadian Forces.
+Cadets are not members of the military and are not obliged to join the Canadian Armed Forces.

 The first squadrons were established in 1941 to train young men for duties during World War II.
 Today the focus is on general aviation within the aim: "To instill in youth the attributes of good citizenship and leadership; promote physical fitness; and stimulate an interest in the activities of the Canadian Forces."

 The majority of cadet training takes place at the local squadron during the regular school year, with a percentage of cadets selected for summer training courses across Canada.
 Central to the air cadet program are the gliding and flying courses offered to air cadets who qualify.
 One in five private pilots in Canada is an ex-air cadet, and 67% of commercial and airline pilots began their careers as an air cadet.
-There are 454 squadrons located across the country with enrollment of over 26,000 Air Cadets.
+There are 454 squadrons located across the country with enrolment of over 26,000 Air Cadets.